gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 06 league component
+Created the top level league component (in reality just moved everything that was developed for Game up to a League component and made the inner components their own files).

 ## step 05 custom hook use notifications
 Moved all the state management out of Game.jsx and into a custom hook in useNotifications.js